githablocal/Cloak/README.md

 `CDNOriginHost` is the domain name of the _origin_ server (i.e. the server running Cloak) under `CDN` mode.
 This only has effect when `Transport` is set to `CDN`.
 If unset, it will default to the remote hostname supplied via the commandline argument (in standalone mode), or by Shadowsocks (in plugin mode).
-After a TLS session is established with the CDN server, this domain name will be used in the HTTP request to ask the CDN server to establish a WebSocket connection with this host.
+After a TLS session is established with the CDN server, this domain name will be used in the `Host` header of the HTTP request to ask the CDN server to establish a WebSocket connection with this host.

+`CDNRequestUrlPath` is the url path used to build websocket request sent under `CDN` mode, and also only has effect when `Transport` is set to `CDN`.
+If unset, it will default to "/".
+This option is used to build the first line of the HTTP request after a TLS session is extablished.
+It's mainly for a Cloak server behind a reverse proxy, while only requests under specific url path are forwarded.

 `NumConn` is the amount of underlying TCP connections you want to use.
 The default of 4 should be appropriate for most people.
 Setting it too high will hinder the performance.
 Setting it to 0 will disable connection multiplexing and each